Lynching of James Harvey and Joe Jordan: Lynching and aftermath

 While the trials were held in Jesup, Harvey and Jordan were being kept at the jail in Savannah.
 A day following the governor's clemency, as the men were being escorted from Jesup to Savannah by a deputy sheriff, a group of about 50 men seized Harvey and Jordan while they were in Liberty County and lynched them by hanging them near the side of the road.
 Immediately after the discovery of the killings, the NAACP wrote to Governor Hardwick about the event, with Hardwick saying he would issue the largest allowable reward for capture of those involved and would instruct the state's solicitor general to present the issue to a grand jury.

 The NAACP's Savannah branch also launched an investigation into the lynching, traveling to the scene of the crime, gathering testimonies from witnesses, and collecting evidence.
 They also ensured that Harvey and Jordan received a proper burial.
 The Commission on Interracial Cooperation provided some financial assistance for the investigation.
 According to multiple witnesses interviewed by the NAACP, the two police officers transporting Harvey and Jordan had waited at the scene of the lynching for several hours before the mob arrived, leaving little doubt of their involvement.
 The event caused outrage among both the black population and prominent local white citizens, as this was the first lynching in coastal Georgia in over twenty years.
 The reverend of a local Methodist church in Liberty County condemned the lynching during a sermon and sent a widely distributed letter accusing Wayne County officials of complicity in the event.
 On September 20, a grand jury in Liberty County issued indictments for the Wayne County deputy sheriff, city marshal, and the city marshal's brother, as well as two citizens of Liberty County, in connection with the lynching.
-In total, 22 men were indicted for the murders, with four convicted, a rarity for lynching cases.
+In total, 22 men were indicted for the murders.
+On February 23, 1923, five defendants, including Chief of Police I.W.
+Rhoden, were acquitted for the lynching.